eecs485staff/primer-spec/docs/DEV_README.md

 The `script` directory contains various utility scripts for use during development.
 Most importantly:

 - `bootstrap` initializes your dev environment.
-It also installs the Git pre-commit hook from `.githooks/pre-commit`, which ensures that the JavaScript bundle is rebuilt and included with every commit.
+It also installs the Git pre-commit hook from `.githooks/pre-commit`, which ensures that the assets directory is not accidentally modified.
 - `server` starts the Jekyll server at http://localhost:4000 and rebuilds whenever files change (with some exceptions).
 - `cibuild` is what’s run by the Travis CI for every Pull Request.
 It can also be run locally.
 - `version` bumps or freezes the Primer Spec version.
 (Link to contributing section)